 *This recipe was originally created and shared in 2014.
 See the original HERE.
 Looking to fill your chocolate fix?
 Try our Chocolate Cheesecake Cookies!
 And be sure to check out the NEW Christmas Cheesecake Cookies version, too!

 *This post contains affiliate links.

 Cheesecake Cookies are one of my favorite cookie recipes.
 They are so good!
 Back when I created them in 2014, I dipped them in chocolate which made them even tastier.
 This updated version I decided to skip the chocolate and instead give them a nice coating of powdered sugar.

-This particular recipe has been pinned over 150,000 times and has been the most popular cookie on my site since it’s creation.
+This particular recipe has been pinned over 1 MILLION times and has been the most popular cookie on my site since it’s creation.
 However some bakers have had trouble with the cookies, either thinking they were not sweet enough, that the batter was too sticky to work with or that they came out more like biscuits.

 I finally set some time aside a few weeks ago to work on the recipe, testing it for those exact things.
 I didn’t do much to tweak the recipe, other than adding a little bit more sugar.
 I’m going to address each of those issues in this post.

 When making these cookies, you want to be sure and follow the directions exactly.
 I’ve also updated those instructions to hopefully make them more clear.